canonical/maas/docs/nodes.rst

 To save time, you can also accept and commission all nodes from the commandline.
 This requires that you first login with the API key, which :ref:`you can retrieve from the web interface <api-key>`::

-   $ maas-cli api maas nodes accept-all
+   $ maas-cli maas nodes accept-all